UltraEngine/Documentation/Lua/LoadAudioFilter.md

 ### Returns

-- (AudioFilter): The loaded audio filter if successful, otherwise `nil` is returned.
+- Returns the loaded audio filter if successful, otherwise `nil` is returned.

 ## Example